-Making the move from the acting studio into the rehearsal hall/casting office is challenging for lots of reasons.
+Making the move from the acting class into the rehearsal hall/casting office can challenging.
 One is having to understand how to work with directors.
 Many directors are not “actor-friendly” and most do not speak the language of Meisner.

 How do actors deal with notes like, “Faster” or “Be happier” or “Just do something different”?
 What kinds of questions should actors ask a director, and which questions should be saved for the acting coach?
 In The Actor-Director Dynamic, students can unpack the role of the director, what to expect from directors, and how to get the most of the actor-director collaborative relationship.